-According to Denver Law(PDF), rabies vaccinations are required for all Denver pets.
+According to Municipal Code, Section 8-31 Rabies Vaccination Required, rabies vaccinations are required for all Denver pets.
 Rabies, a disease that affects the central nervous system, has no cure and is almost always fatal.
 Each Saturday and Sunday, Denver Animal Shelter offers a reduced cost vaccination clinic for public animals.
 Vaccinations provided at the clinic include rabies vaccination and the distemper/parvo combination vaccination.

 Where and when can I get my pet vaccinated?